Leica SL2 full-frame mirrorless camera steps it up a notch with 187MP images

 There's a 225-area contrast autofocus system with 'depth mapping' available on board the SL2, which sounds rather similar to the 225-area Depth From Defocus AF system in the Panasonic.
 There’s even an eight-image multishot mode on the SL2 that produces 187MP composites, just like the High Resolution Mode on the Lumix S1R.

 What's different, though, is the imaging engine: the SL2 uses Leica's very own Maestro III processor that gives the new camera a maximum burst speed of 10fps with a mechanical shutter and 20fps with an electronic shutter.
-Buffer depth is also very respectable, with over hundred JPEGs or 78 DNG (Leica's raw format) being saved to card.
+Buffer depth is also very respectable, with over hundred JPEGs or 78 DNGs (Adobe's Digital Negative Raw file format) being saved to card.

 Video specs will be familiar to Panasonic Lumix S users, with the Leica capable of 4K recording at up 60fps and 1080p at up to 180fps.